pyrocko/pyrocko/doc/tutorials/trace_handling.rst

     # This can be basically any funtion, as long as it contains a function called
     # *evaluate*, which evaluates the frequency response function at a given list
     # of frequencies.
-    # Please refer to the :py:class:`FrequencyResponse` class or its subclasses for
+    # Please refer to the :class:`FrequencyResponse` class or its subclasses for
     # examples.
     # However, we are going to use a butterworth low-pass filter in this example.
     bw_filter = trace.ButterworthResponse(corner=2,